UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Audio Visual Items records for Audio, Film, and Video items contain required metadata fields, which are listed below by record type.

 AUDIO:
-•	Title: Follow title guidelines found below under "Creating Titles."
+•	**Title**: Follow title guidelines found below under "Creating Titles."
-•	Collection: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
+•	**Collection**: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
 Contact the Audiovisual Conservator to add new collection names to the list.
-•	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
+•	**Accession Number**: A unique number assigned to an item or group of materials during intake or accession.
-•	Format: Unique format ID (CSV import) or dropdown list of standard audio formats (Jitterbug interface).
+•	**Format**: Unique format ID (CSV import) or dropdown list of standard audio formats (Jitterbug interface).
 Consult [Formats/Container types](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#formatscontainer-types) section on this documentation page for more on formats.
-•	Size: Size of audio reel or disc measured in inches.
+•	**Size**: Size of audio reel or disc measured in inches.

 FILM:
-•	Title: Follow title guidelines found below under "Creating Titles."
+•	**Title**: Follow title guidelines found below under "Creating Titles."
-•	Collection: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
+•	**Collection**: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
 Contact the Audiovisual Conservator to add new collection names to the list.
-•	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
+•	**Accession Number**: A unique number assigned to an item or group of materials during intake or accession.
-•	Format: Unique format ID (CSV import) or dropdown list of standard film formats (Jitterbug interface).
+•	**Format**: Unique format ID (CSV import) or dropdown list of standard film formats (Jitterbug interface).
 Consult [Formats/Container types](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#formatscontainer-types) section on this documentation page for more on formats.

 VIDEO:
-•	Title: Follow title guidelines found below under "Creating Titles."
+•	**Title**: Follow title guidelines found below under "Creating Titles."
-•	Collection: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
+•	**Collection**: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
 Contact the Audiovisual Conservator to add new collection names to the list.
-•	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
+•	**Accession Number**: A unique number assigned to an item or group of materials during intake or accession.
-•	Format: Unique format ID (CSV import) or dropdown list of standard video formats (Jitterbug interface).
+•	**Format**: Unique format ID (CSV import) or dropdown list of standard video formats (Jitterbug interface).
 Consult [Formats/Container types](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#formatscontainer-types) section on this documentation page for more on formats.

 ### Suggested fields

 Suggested fields are not required but contain super useful metadata worth gathering when possible.
-Suggested fields are listed below by Audiovisual Items record type.
+Suggested fields are listed below by Audio Visual Items record type.

 AUDIO:
-•	Container Note: Transcription of titles, notes, or memos (such as song titles and performer names) found on or with the item.
+•	**Container Note**: Transcription of titles, notes, or memos (such as song titles and performer names) found on or with the item.
-•	Legacy ID: Any number formerly associated with an AV item in this field.
+•	**Legacy ID**: Any number formerly associated with an AV item in this field.
-•	Reel/Tape Number: Extent, or tape number, of recording.
+•	**Reel/Tape Number**: Extent, or tape number, of recording.
 (EX: 1/3 ; 2/3 ; 3/3)
-•	Recording Location: Location, or place, of recording.
+•	**Recording Location**: Location, or place, of recording.
-•	Access Restrictions: Streaming access restriction determined by curatorial unit.[^1](#endnotes)
+•	**Access Restrictions**: Streaming access restriction determined by curatorial unit.[^1](#endnotes)
-•	Item Year: Catch-all date field that excludes singular full (YYYY-MM-DD) dates.
+•	**Item Year**: Catch-all date field that excludes singular full (YYYY-MM-DD) dates.
-•	Item Date: Singular date field formatted as YYYY-MM-DD.
+•	**Item Date**: Singular date field formatted as YYYY-MM-DD.
-•	Base: Material that the audio or film item is made of.
+•	**Base**: Material that the audio or film item is made of.

 FILM:
-•	Container Note: Transcription of titles, notes, or memos (such as song titles and performer names) found on or with the item.
+•	**Container Note**: Transcription of titles, notes, or memos (such as song titles and performer names) found on or with the item.
-•	Legacy ID: Any number formerly associated with an AV item in this field.
+•	**Legacy ID**: Any number formerly associated with an AV item in this field.
-•	Reel/Tape Number: Extent, or tape number, of recording.
+•	**Reel/Tape Number**: Extent, or tape number, of recording.
 (EX: 1/3 ; 2/3 ; 3/3)
-•	Recording Location: Location, or place, of recording.
+•	**Recording Location**: Location, or place, of recording.
-•	Access Restrictions: Streaming access restriction determined by curatorial unit.[^1](#endnotes)
+•	**Access Restrictions**: Streaming access restriction determined by curatorial unit.[^1](#endnotes)
-•	Item Year: Catch-all date field that excludes singular full (YYYY-MM-DD) dates.
+•	**Item Year**: Catch-all date field that excludes singular full (YYYY-MM-DD) dates.
-•	Item Date: Singular date field formatted as YYYY-MM-DD.
+•	**Item Date**: Singular date field formatted as YYYY-MM-DD.
-•	Element: A designation of the film formats generation.
+•	**Element**: A designation of the film formats generation.
-•	Base: Material that the audio or film item is made of.
+•	**Base**: Material that the audio or film item is made of.
-•	Color: This field indicates whether a film is color, B/W, or both.
+•	**Color**: This field indicates whether a film is color, B/W, or both.
-•	Sound Type: Sound type of film (ex.
+•	**Sound Type**: Sound type of film (ex.
 Optical, Magnetic) with option for "Silent".
-•	Length in Feet: Estimate of the length (in feet) of the film itself.
+•	**Length in Feet**: Estimate of the length (in feet) of the film itself.

 VIDEO:
-•	Container Note: Transcription of titles, notes, or memos (such as song titles and performer names) found on or with the item.
+•	**Container Note**: Transcription of titles, notes, or memos (such as song titles and performer names) found on or with the item.
-•	Legacy ID: Any number formerly associated with an AV item in this field.
+•	**Legacy ID**: Any number formerly associated with an AV item in this field.
-•	Reel/Tape Number: Extent, or tape number, of recording.
+•	**Reel/Tape Number**: Extent, or tape number, of recording.
 (EX: 1/3 ; 2/3 ; 3/3)
-•	Recording Location: Location, or place, of recording.
+•	**Recording Location**: Location, or place, of recording.
-•	Access Restrictions: Streaming access restriction determined by curatorial unit.[^1](#endnotes)
+•	**Access Restrictions**: Streaming access restriction determined by curatorial unit.[^1](#endnotes)
-•	Item Year: Catch-all date field that excludes singular full (YYYY-MM-DD) dates.
+•	**Item Year**: Catch-all date field that excludes singular full (YYYY-MM-DD) dates.
-•	Item Date: Singular date field formatted as YYYY-MM-DD.
+•	**Item Date**: Singular date field formatted as YYYY-MM-DD.

 ### Field definitions & style guide